MartinStokholm/NGK_Repo/Guide/markdown.md

-# THis is a markdown document.
+# This is a markdown document.
 Open it with any text editor, and its fairly readeble.
 This is its main strength, over other markup languages, like latex.